-Additional policies and procedures concerning the MBA program are disclosed in the MBA Student Handbook.
-Copies of the handbook are given to students and reviewed during program orientation.
-The handbook is available on the MBA web site and additional copies may be obtained from the program director.
+Additional policies and procedures concerning the Kaplanis MBA program are disclosed in the MBA Student Handbook.
+Copies of the handbook are reviewed during program orientation.
+The handbook is available on the MBA web site and additional copies may be obtained from the MBA Program Coordinator.